-Have you also ever "I love meat and could never give up the taste". as an argument for continuing to eat meat?
+Have you also ever "I love meat and could never give up the taste" as an argument for continuing to eat meat?
 I can tell you for sure: as a vegan, this definitely happens to you more often.
-But does this saying really justify the environmental and social consequences of meat consumption?
+But does this saying really justify the ecological and social consequences of meat consumption?
 And the things we do to animals in the Factory farming to be able to eat meat?

 Love flesh and ignore sacrifice - this is selfishness

 I can totally relate if someone loves meat and has a hard time getting away from it.
 The taste of meat is great, I still say that today.
 But it was not the reason why I no longer eat animal products.
 My main reason is that my own diet would have innocent and emotional victims, even though it is absolutely not necessary.
 Added to this are the Deforestation of the rainforests, the climate change and all the others Environmental problems of our time.
 Resource-intensive livestock farming makes so many of humanity's challenges a mammoth task.
 And of course the health aspects are also an important factor for me.
 All this just for my taste buds?
 That's selfish.